 In addition to the lack of Microsoft support, additional concerns may arise, putting heritage Delphi at risk for ongoing degraded performance and potential integration outages including:

 - Potential incompatibilities with integrated 3rd party systems (e.g. PMS, EMS, etc.).
 For example, a third-party could make a database field change that would require adjustment within I-Server.
 Since Amadeus no longer actively develops I-Server, expertise in making and testing this type of code change is not available, meaning the integration could perform poorly, provide inaccurate results, or be down entirely.

-Given the lack of underlying platform support, Amadeus will discontinue heritage Delphi in a phased approach (end of engineering on December 31, 2018 and end of life for all versions of heritage Delphi by June 30, 2021).
+Given the lack of underlying platform support, Amadeus will discontinue heritage Delphi in a phased approach that progressively retires versions of the product.
+End of Engineering will precede each version’s retirement date by 12 months.
 Please refer to the Amadeus Fixed Lifecycle Policy for additional information.
 End of Engineering means: